 In John 14:6, Jesus claims to be the only way to a relationship with God.
 That’s because Jesus took on himself (through his death on the cross) the punishment for our failure to meet God’s standard.
 Since Jesus is the one true God, trusting in him is the only way to “pass” judgment.
 This settles once and for all the questions: “Who’s Right?” and “Are all religions the same?”

 If we believe Jesus’ claim to be the only way to God, it may raise another hard question: what happens to those that have never heard of Jesus or aren’t able to believe in him because of age or mental disability.
 The Bible doesn’t address this question specifically.
-But it does make it clear that 1.)
-All have fallen short of God’s standard (Romans 3:10-18, 23); 2.)
-Jesus is the only way to God (John 14:6; Acts 4:12; 1 Timothy 2:5); and 3.)
-God is both just and merciful (Genesis 18:25; 2 Samuel 24:14).
-So we can be confident that God will deal with all have not heard of his Son or who aren’t able to believe in him because of age or mental disability through Jesus in a way that lines up with his justice and mercy.
+But it does make it clear that 1) All have fallen short of God’s standard (Romans 3:10–18, 23); 2) Jesus is the only way to God (John 14:6; Acts 4:12; 1 Timothy 2:5); and 3) God is both just and merciful (Genesis 18:25; 2 Samuel 24:14).
+So we can be confident that God will deal with all who have not heard of his son or who aren’t able to believe in him because of age or mental disability through Jesus in a way that lines up with his justice and mercy.

 Allow the group to discuss what they think of Jesus’ claim to be the only way to God.
 It’s OK if some don’t agree with this.
 But look for ways to affirm gently that Jesus is the only bridge that can connect us to God.

 HOW DO WE APPLY THIS TO OUR LIVES?

 *8. Based on this story, how do you think Paul would respond to someone who says, “It doesn’t matter what you believe since all religions lead to the same place?”